 “Honestly,” said Alexander, “don’t start lecturing me.
 My mom is a pastor.
 Don’t you think I hear enough of this at home?”

-Faith hadn’t seen Lance in over five years.
+Faith hadn’t seen Lance in over five years, but she recognized him immediately.
+In high school, he had been cute in a lanky sort of way.
+Now, almost six years later, he had matured into a tall and broad shouldered man.
 After graduation, he had received a sports scholarship to run track at a college out of state.
 Faith had spent the majority of her teenage years pining away for Lance in secret.
-Back then, he had been cute in a lanky sort of way.
-Now, five years later, he had matured into a tall and broad shouldered man.
+The unexpected sight him after all this time made her heart begin to race.

 Faith couldn’t stop staring as Lance nonchalantly leaned against the counter and chatted with the hostess.
 He laughed at something the hostess said, and when he smiled, Faith couldn’t help but think that with his golden hair and chiseled features, he looked as if he had stepped right off the cover of one of her novels.

-Lance felt someone staring at him and broke off his conversation.
-His gaze searched the restaurant.
+Lance noticed Faith staring at him and broke off his conversation.
 Before Faith could look away, his blue eyes found hers.

 “Hey, Faith,” Lance said with a small smile.
 “It’s been a while.”